esmil/go-blip/README.md

   * use the "flag" module to parse and set command-line options
   * use the "syslog" package to log trouble
   * allow the program to daemonize
+  * make sure all needed packages can goinstall
   * The go-termios project need some TLC:
      * Remember to reset to the old termios settings when closing the port.
      * Improve the ability to set parameters to termios